-GDI Property Group directors and staff are required to maintain high ethical standards of conduct.
-The various practices and policies of GDI Property Group reinforce this, in particular the Code of Conduct which, amongst other things, states all directors and staff must:
+GDI directors and staff are required to maintain high ethical standards of conduct.
+The various practices and policies of GDI reinforce this, in particular the Code of Conduct which, amongst other things, states all directors and staff must:

-- act fairly, honestly and with integrity in all GDI Property Group matters; - perform their duties to the best of their ability; - never take advantage of the property or information of GDI Property Group, or their individual position for personal gain; - never act in a manner which is likely to harm the reputation of GDI Property Group; and - always abide by applicable laws.
+- act fairly, honestly and with integrity in all GDI matters; - perform their duties to the best of their ability; - never take advantage of the property or information of GDI, or their individual position for personal gain; - never act in a manner which is likely to harm the reputation of GDI; and - always abide by applicable laws.

-A copy of the Code of Conduct is available on GDI Property Group's website.
+A copy of the Code of Conduct is available on GDI's website.

 The Code of Conduct also includes a whistleblower policy to ensure that concerns regarding unethical, unlawful or improper conduct may be raised without fear of reprisal.
-Employees are encouraged to report any genuine matter or behaviour that they honestly believe contravenes GDI Property Group's Code of Conduct, policies or the law.
+A separate Whistleblower Policy was also adopted during FY19.
+Employees are encouraged to report any genuine matter or behaviour that they honestly believe contravenes GDI's Code of Conduct, policies or the law.
 A report on any whistleblower activity is provided to the Audit, Risk and Compliance Committee.